shadowspawn/nvh/docs/environment-variables.md

 # Environment Variables

-`NVH_PREFIX` is covered in the [README](../README.md#optional-environment-variables)

-If you are using `sudo` for the install, by default the command you run does not have access to your exported environment variables.
-You can use `sudo -E` to preserve (pass) the existing environment variables.
+Note: if you are using `sudo` for the install, by default the command you run does not have access to your exported environment variables.
+You can use `sudo -E` to pass the existing environment variables.

+## Custom Install Destination

+The `nvh` command downloads and installs to `/usr/local` by default, but you may override this location by defining `NVH_PREFIX`. e.g.

+    export NVH_PREFIX=$HOME/.nvh
+    export PATH=$NVH_PREFIX/bin:$PATH

 ## Custom Node Mirror